cruxlang/crux/doc/design/angle-brackets.md

 Another downside of using angle brackets is that it makes the possible future feature of type-level comparison syntactically tricky.  `Foo<x < y>`.
 We'd probably want to add a new token for that as a workaround.
 I'm not aware of any prior art here besides C++, which has insane lexing and parsing rules.

+## How important is this syntax?

+I suspect that, in practice, this syntax is not that important.
+Crux infers the most general type, and placeholder type variables avoid the need to spell out types all the time.

+In addition, sugar for arrays, mutable arrays, and optionals means the angle brackets shouldn't show up too much in typical code.

 # Your thoughts?

 If you have any thoughts or feedback or ideas, please feel free to comment.